fl3000/Medieval-Codes/README.md

-Some of the worlds oldest monastrys do show strange patterns in their Windows.
+Some of the worlds oldest monastrys do show strange and beautiful patterns in their windows.
 Is there a secret code hidden?
 This script tries to replicate the look of those medieval windows.

 <img width="857" height="832" alt="Medieval_Codes" src="https://github.com/user-attachments/assets/1a4637a3-1d1b-4dc9-a20f-582225b9bdb6" />